 He is the former host of the weekly radio show, Outlaws 4 Christ Radio and was also the host of the children's cable show,

-To know Doc Dalton it would be important to understand that all the above existed while being in a life filled with depression and being bi-polar.
+To know Doc Dalton it would be important to understand that all the above existed while being in a life filled with major depression/bi-polar.
 Dalton has lived with and hid this at times for well over 25 years.
 If that's not enough, he also has a disease called, Sarcodosis that has affected him for the last 12 years which only adds complete craziness to his already unsettled world.

 He walked away from two cable shows because of it and a radio show as well.
 When we say walked away, that's exactly what took place.
 It just became to much for him mentally and one day he just said, I can't do it anymore, and walked away.